 Sick leave is credited at the end of each biweekly pay period in which it is earned.
 Sick leave (earned and unused) accumulates without limitation.

-Part-time employees are not credited with sick leave in excess of 13 days (104 hours) per 26–period leave year.
+Part-time employees are not credited with sick leave that exceeds 13 days (104 hours) per 26–period leave year.

-Substitute rural carriers or RCAs assigned to and serving (a) a vacant route or (b) a route from which the rural carrier is on extended leave, and RCAs assigned to and serving an auxiliary route are credited with sick leave starting with the first pay period following the 90–day qualifying period.
+Substitute rural carriers and RCAs assigned to and serving a vacant route or a route from which the rural carrier is on extended leave, and RCAs assigned to and serving an auxiliary route are credited with sick leave starting with the first pay period following the 90–day qualifying period.

-Auxiliary rural carriers are not credited with sick leave in excess of 104 hours per leave year.
-If they serve in another capacity (e.g., flexible employees) in the Post Office, that service is also used in computing sick leave credit (see 513.21).
+Auxiliary rural carriers are not credited with sick leave that exceeds 104 hours per leave year.
+If they serve in another capacity (e.g., flexible employees) in the Post Office, that service is also used in computing sick-leave credit (see 513.21).

 See 514.24.

-Sick leave cannot be granted until it is earned, except as provided in 513.5.
+Sick leave will not be granted until it is earned, except as provided in 513.5.

-An employee who is in sick leave status may not engage in any gainful employment unless prior approval has been granted by appropriate authority (see 662, Federal Standards of Ethical Conduct).
+An employee who is in sick-leave status may not engage in any gainful employment unless prior approval has been granted by the appropriate authority (see 662).

 Conditions for authorization are as follows:*